-I could not believe what I had just seen.
 This was not the topic I was going to write about today.
-Especially since this happened about eight months ago in real life.
+Especially since this happened over a year ago in real life.
 At some point, yes, I was going to let you know how my request for a blurb from Starbucks Founder, CEO and my old boss Howard Schultz, went.
 A yes, no, or maybe.
 However, I discovered while I was looking for his contact info that he has beaten me to the punch and written his own book https://www.howardschultz.com/.
 Some of his book covers the early days of Starbucks, much like Tripio.
-It was due out before mine, but Howard’s book “weaves two parallel narratives,” not three, like Tripio.
+It was due out before mine.
+Howard’s book “weaves two parallel narratives,” not three, like Tripio.
 So, my book is 33% better, as anyone can plainly see.
 By all means, buy both and compare.
-In fact, I think it would be unfair to Howard’s book if you don’t buy mine after you buy his.
-Unfair because my book is the perfect companion to his.
+In fact, I think it would make Howard’s book nearly as interesting as Tripio.
+Because, in it’s historical fiction way, Tripio is holding up a mirror to Howard’s book.

-Meant to be?
-Howard Schultz and Jerry VanSchaik were meant to have their books come out as companion pieces?
+I have attached my thought on Howard’s book to this post below.
+Even if this post originated almost a year ago, I still see it’s point as valid.
+That is: Howard Schultz and I were meant to have their books come out as companion pieces.
 Of course: “There are no accidents” (Deepak Chopra)

-I can’t give away the end of Tripio. https://www.amazon.com/Tripio-novel-Starbucks-Millionaire-Novelist-ebook/dp/B07NQ1413V .
-Why give it away here and now?
-This blog is nothing more than a series of commercials designed to generate interest in selling Tripio to anyone who wants a copy, or two, or 20.
-Seriously though, this blog, and I do mean this, is meant to help someone find their own unique voice on their own unique journey to creating their own unique novel.
-You might be asking yourself, “Who is this guy?”
+Of course, Howard has a team of experts helping him sell his book.
+I’ve got my mouth and this blog helping me sell mine.
+This post was generated almost a year ago as nothing more than a commercial designed to generate interest in selling Tripio to anyone who wants a copy, or two, or 20.
+Seriously though, this blog, and I do mean this part, is meant to help someone find their own unique voice on their own unique journey to creating their own unique novel.
+You might be asking yourself, “Who is this guy and what the f*** does he know?”
 But, I know what worked for me and I hope that some of what I share will help you in any way you chose to apply it.

 “May I help who’s next?”